abivia/ledger/README.md

-# General Ledger and Journal Package for Laravel
+# General Ledger and Journal Package/API for Laravel

 Ledger is a full-featured implementation of the core of any good accounting system, a double-entry journal and general ledger.
 It is not a complete accounting solution, but rather the minimum for keeping track of financial transactions.
+Ledger features a JSON API that provides access to all functions.

 That's the only minimal part.
 Ledger features: